-2. An abnormal increase in the acidity of bodily fluids due to either acid accumulation or bicarbonate depletion.
+2. An abnormal increase in the acidity of bodily fluids: Acidosis is due to either acid accumulation or bicarbonate depletion.

 Too much acid in the body is a distinctly abnormal condition resulting from the accumulation of acid or from the depletion of alkaline reserves.

-In acidosis, the pH of the blood is abnormally low and is associated with diabetic ketoacidosis, lung disease, and severe kidney disease.
+In acidosis, the pH of the blood is abnormally low and is associated with diabetic "ketoacidosis", lung diseas, and severe kidney disease.

-The opposite of acidosis is alkalosis in which there is too high a pH factor due to an excess base or insufficient acid in the body.
+The opposite of acidosis is alkalosis in which the pH factor is too high due to an excess base or insufficient acid in the body.